 Which is why employee trust in top management is still a conundrum for many CEOs and their leadership teams.
 There is also a new expectation that CEOs build trust, even ahead of producing high-quality products and services.
 Luckily new research is available to help us better understand human psychology and thereby enable you to be even more effective.
 You are undoubtedly working hard and have good intentions.
 The question to ask yourself is, ‘are we working smart and getting maximum value for our efforts?’

-Your time is valuable and limited.
+Your time is valuable.
 Where should you focus attention?

 Here are three practical considerations: